Dragon Anatomy and Physiology

 Angular

-In reptiles and other early vertebrates, the angular bone is part of the lower jaw bone,
+In reptiles and other early vertebrates, an angular bone lies on either side of the lower jaw.
+[44]

 Atlas